Batumelebi

 Batumelebi (Note: officially named Gazeti Batumelebi LLC) (გაზეთი ბათუმელები, lit.
 'Batumians') is an independent Georgian newspaper and an online media outlet based in Batumi, Georgia.
 It covers local and national news, politics, human rights, social issues, and investigative journalism.
 The publication is known for its critical reporting and in-depth analysis of government policies and regional developments.
 It is part of the "Regional Media Network," which includes other independent media in Georgia.

 The newspaper covers news from Adjara, Georgia, and the Caucasus region.
 It also draws attention to and focuses on human rights issues, facilitating public debates, and topics related to vulnerable and marginalized groups in society.

-History
+Creation

 Founded in 2001 in Batumi by journalists Mzia Amaghlobeli and Eter Turadze, it began as a non-periodical printed newspaper, aiming to address issues such as human rights abuses and corruption prevalent during the rule of Adjara's 1991-2004 autocratic leader, Aslan Abashidze.
 In 2003, under pressure from the authoritarian regime in Adjara, the Batumi City Court revoked the company's legal registration, after which the authorities consistently refused to allow the newspaper to re-register the company under a new name.
 With the support of the International Center for Journalists (ICFJ), Batumelebi successfully registered a new organization in Tbilisi, and on 8 August 2003, it was officially renamed to LLC "Gazeti Batumelebi".